ACEsuit/ACE.jl/docs/src/devel.md

 ## ACE Basis

 The ACE basis (Atomic Cluster Expansion; Drautz 2019) is one of the main user-facing objects provided by `SHIPs.jl`.
-It is constructed by reducing a permutation invariant `PIBasis` to a permutation and rotation invariant basis through a single sparse matrix-vector multiplication.
+It is constructed by reducing a permutation invariant `PermInvariantBasis` to a permutation and rotation invariant basis through a single sparse matrix-vector multiplication.
 ```math
  B = C \cdot {\bm A},
 ```